karthikputtoju/Mastering-Python-in-21-Days/Python-Notes/day21/final_review_and_mini_project.md

 ## Detailed Explanations

 ### Definition
 The final review consolidates all the topics covered in the course, ensuring a solid understanding.
-The mini project involves applying the learned concepts to create a real-world application.
+The mini-project involves applying the learned concepts to create a real-world application.

 ### Why it is Required
 Reviewing key concepts reinforces understanding and retention.
-The mini project provides practical experience and demonstrates the ability to apply knowledge to solve real-world problems.
+The mini-project provides practical experience and demonstrates the ability to apply knowledge to solve real-world problems.

 ### How to Implement
 1. **Review Notes**: Revisit the course material, key concepts, and important topics.